Classical actions of quantum permutation groups: Quantum permutations: the ergodic case

 \begin{rem} The proof breaks down for $N\leqslant 3$ because the representation theory of $S_{N}^{+}$ is then different, since $S_{N}^{+} = S_{N}$ in that case.
 One may nevertheless observe that the statement obviously holds for $S_{2}$ and also for $S_{3}$ (a transitive action on three points has a kernel of cardinality $1$ or $2$ and since $2$ is not possible it must be faithful, hence given by an automorphism of $S_{3}$ which is necessarily inner). \end{rem}

 We will now show that this is the only possibility (together with the trivial action of course, corresponding to $m = 0$).
-The proof will involve the action of $S_{N}$ on a finite set, and we therefore first give some results about these.
+The proof will involve the action of $S_{N}$ on specific finite sets, and we therefore first give some results about these.
 For the sake of clarity, we will split the results concerning $S_{N}$ into two statements, depending on the value of $N$.

-\begin{prop} Let $N\geqslant 8$ be an integer and let $X$ be a set of cardinality $1 + m(N-1)$ for some integer $1\leqslant k\leqslant N-1$.
+\begin{prop} Let $N\geqslant 8$ be an integer and let $X$ be a set of cardinality $1 + m(N-1)$ for some integer $1\leqslant m\leqslant N-1$.
 If $S_{N}$ acts transitively on $X$, then $m = 1$. \end{prop}

+\begin{proof} The argument will rely on the general classification of subgroups of $S_{N}$ with small index, which is given for instance in \cite[Chap 5]{dixon1996permutation}.
+More precisely, write $X = \{1, \cdots, 1 + m(N-1)\}$ and let $G < S_{N}$ be the stabilizer of $1$.
+Then, $G$ has index